askedrelic/asktherelic.com/source/2017-01-08-hosting-with-dokku.html.markdown

-There have been three major versions of my blog, with different goals at different times (although using three different programming languages wasn't been goal, just a coincidence):
+There have been three major versions of my blog, with different goals at different times (although using three different programming languages wasn't the goal, just a coincidence):

 * [WordPress][5], PHP, 2006 - 2010ish
 * [Blogofile][6], Python, 2010 - 2013